W@W Blog

 • Call to action or thank you in conclusion

-• Tone: Formal, persuasive
+• Tone: Formal, respectful, and persuasive.

 • Structure:

-• Purpose of proposal
+Format of proposal writing

 9 Smart Tips to Ace Situational Writing